Judge Orders Commerce Secretary To Testify About Census Citizenship Question

 "The details of Secretary Ross's personal involvement are not available through any other source [sic]," the attorneys wrote in a recent court filing.

 Earlier this month, DOJ attorneys were successful in getting a federal circuit judge to temporarily block a deposition Furman ordered of John Gore, the acting head of the Justice Department's civil rights division.
-That division allegedly needs the citizenship question to better enforce the Voting Rights Act's provisions against discrimination of racial and language minorities.
+That is the division that says it needs the citizenship question to better enforce the Voting Rights Act.
 The circuit court has not yet issued a final ruling on whether Gore can be deposed.